kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 The company invited me to do a training crouse about the software's quality, it's an old topic every project book talk about it, every quality master discuss it, the cmmi and agile process have such a huge practices about it, what should i do about it? maybe i just list what i thought is important for the quality and what's wrong with our modern software development process.

+* daily meeting
+three questiones to figture out:
+1. what did you do yesterday?
+2. what are you going to do today?
+3. Do you need some help?(is there something to stuck the process?)

 * KANBAN
 the most important thing in a project is the Team have the whole and same piction. whatever u do is keep everybody in the same line. we use KANBAN to do this thing. see the follow:
 ![](/assets/images/2018-05-16-about-quality/KANBAN1.jpeg)